Best POS Systems for Bars and Pubs

 Epos Now Hospitality

 Epos Now’s strength is breadth: the app marketplace has over 100 integrations covering accounting, loyalty, online ordering, and delivery platforms.
 The system is particularly well-suited to wet-led pubs with a small food offer, where the simplicity of a drinks-first POS matters more than fine dining table management.
 Epos Now sells its own touchscreen terminals and supports existing hardware in some configurations.
+One thing to budget for: its heavily discounted hardware bundles are tied to a mandatory payments, care and support subscription that starts at £54 a month on a 12-month term, so the headline hardware saving is partly offset by an ongoing fee.

 Dojo Go with EPOS

 Dojo integrates with EPOS systems via a semi-integrated API.
 The terminal displays the bill total, the customer taps or inserts their card, and the transaction result is passed back to the EPOS.
-This means you do not need to re-key amounts — reducing errors and speeding up payment.
+This means you do not need to re-key amounts, reducing errors and speeding up payment.
 Dojo’s UK-based 24/7 support team and hardware replacement guarantee are useful for venues that cannot afford downtime on a busy night.

 Tevalis